General questions emergency shelter

 The arrangements for the temporary shelter are set out in a board agreement between the municipality and COA.
 The main agreements are:

-• The emergency shelter was initially limited to one year and that year starts upon the arrival of the first residents.
+- The emergency shelter was initially limited to one year and that year starts upon the arrival of the first residents.
 The first residents arrived in February 2022.
 After the first year, COA requested an extension.
 This extension was granted for a period of 2 years, until February 2025.
 There is room for 630 people in the shelter.
-At least half of these are status holders (refugees with a residence permit) and the other residents are asylum seekers with a high chance of a residence permit.
+Of these, at least half are status holders (refugees with a residence permit) and the other residents are asylum seekers with a high chance of a residence permit.
 There will be no unaccompanied minor asylum seekers.

-• Most residents go to work during the day and children go to school.
+- Most residents go to work during the day and children go to school.
 There is also plenty to do at the reception location.
-COA involves Zoetermeer parties such as the Dutch Refugee Council and the PiĆ«zo Foundation wherever possible.
+Where possible, COA involves parties from Zoetermeer such as the Dutch Refugee Council and the Piëzo Foundation.

-• All costs incurred by the municipality because of the emergency shelter are paid by COA.
+- All costs incurred by the municipality because of the emergency shelter, COA pays.

 Who lives in the emergency shelter?